Action of 27 February 1809

-The action of 27 February 1809 was a minor naval engagement during the French Revolutionary Wars.
-Two 44-gun frigates, Pénélope and Pauline, sortied from Toulon harbour to chase a British frigate, HMS Proserpine, which was conducting surveillance of French movements.
+The action of 27 February 1809 was a minor naval engagement of the Napoleonic Wars.
+Two French frigates, Pénélope and Pauline, sortied from Toulon harbour to chase a British frigate, HMS Proserpine, which was conducting surveillance of French movements.
 First sneaking undetected and later trying to pass herself as a British frigate coming to relieve Proserpine, Pénélope approached within gun range before being identified.
-With the help of Pauline, she subdued Proserpine and forced her to surrender after a one-hour fight.

-Proserpine was sailed to Toulon and commissioned in the French Navy, where she served until 1865.
-Captain Otter remained a prisoner in France until the end of the war; he was court martialed for the loss of his ship on 30 May 1814, and honourably acquitted.
+With the help of Pauline, she attacked Proserpine and forced her to strike her colours after a one-hour fight.
+Proserpine was sailed to Toulon and commissioned into the French Navy, where she served until 1865.
+Proserpines captain Charles Otter remained a prisoner in France until the end of the War of the Sixth Coalition in 1814; he was court-martialled for the loss of his ship on 30 May 1814 and honourably acquitted.

 Background

 By 1809, the French fleet in Toulon was blockaded by several British squadrons of powerful ships of the line; direct surveillance of the harbour, however, had to be conducted by smaller and more agile frigates.
 Threatening intervention from the battle squadrons against ships putting out to sea, the presence of the British frigates constricted the liberty of manoeuver of the French ships, preventing not only an all-out sortie, but also navigation of individual ships or small squadrons, and even the training manoeuvers necessary to maintain the fleet.
 Consequently, French commanders tried to drive off British ships in order to disrupt the surveillance.

 In February, the 32-gun frigate HMS Proserpine, under Captain Charles Otter, was patrolling off Toulon.
 Having noticed that she tended to sail very close to Toulon, up to Cape Sicié, and learning from fishermen who had been in contact with her crew that she would be relieved at her station around the 27th, Captain Dubourdieu requested from Admiral Ganteaume authorisation to give chase; although under order to avoid engaging the British squadrons, Ganteaume authorised the sortie, joining Pauline, under François-Gilles Montfort, to Dubourdieu's Pénélope.
 He furthermore ordered two 74-guns, Suffren and Ajax, under Rear-admiral Baudin, to cover the frigates.